vedderb/vesc_pkg/tnt/README.md

       * Added air time counter
       * Added max air time
       * Added toggle to TNT Cfg->Specs, Reset Trip Data on Write, to do so when activated
-  * Surge
-    * Reduced default max angle to 1.5 and setpoint margin to 2.5 to produce a nose lift that is easier to handle
   * Traction Control Braking
     * Added parameter Off Delay, which keeps traction braking active after the off signal has been receive for smoother downhill traction control
-    * 0 by default, 10 ms recommended
+    * 0 by default, 5 ms recommended
 * _Fixes/Improvements_
   * Renamed 'inputtilt_interpolated' to 'setpoint' in the remote variables
+  * Yaw
+    * Added a hard coded correction factor to yaw change to account for higher yaw change that resulted at higher package loop frequencies
+  * Surge
+    * Reduced default max angle to 1.5 and setpoint margin to 2.5 to produce a nose lift that is easier to handle

 ### 1.5
 * **This version requires 6.05 firmware to fuction properly**